| KRHG - Kinenchen's Rabbit Help Guides [Updated on: 06/30/18 03:16]

 This is a short guide to bunny poops.
 They can communicate a lot of data via poop-o-gram if you're paying attention.
 Always consult your vet before changing your rabbit's diet.
 If your bunny hasn't pooped in the last 24 hours, please take your bunny to a veterinarian as soon as possible.
 Thanks to everyone who has helped me make this guide better.

-For fun, the pirated version: The ultimate guide to rabbit poop! by Silver Fox on May 25, 2016.
+Pirated version, The ultimate guide to rabbit poop! by Silver Fox on May 25, 2016.
+Original link.

 Quick Tips for Before and After Surgery. - Jan 24 2014